School: St Mary's Catholic School (Bishop's Stortford)

-Rule 2: Catholic applicants who have provided a Certificate of Baptism and who have a sibling who attends (or attended up to Yr13 and has now left) the school.
+Rule 2: Catholic applicants who have provided a Certificate of Baptism and who have a sibling who attends the school at the time of application.

 Rule 3: Baptised Catholic children of a member of staff.

-Rule 4: Practising Catholic applicants with no sibling connection, who have provided a Certificate of Baptism and a Parish Priest’s Reference, in the following proportions:
+Rule 4: Practising Catholic applicants with no sibling connection, in the following proportions:

-• 42½% of the remaining places to those living in the Catholic parishes that are based in Bishop’s Stortford, Sawbridgeworth and Much Hadham
+• 45% of the remaining places to those living in the Catholic parishes that are based in Bishop’s Stortford, Thorley, Little Hadham, Sawbridgeworth, High Wych and Much Hadham

 • 15% of the remaining places to those living in the Catholic parishes that are based in Dunmow, Bardfield and Thaxted, Saffron Walden and Stansted.